Kalai's flag conjecture for locally anti-blocking polytopes: Introduction and main theorem

 Given a locally anti-blocking polytope $P$, consider the map $\RR^d \to \RR^d$ given by

 The image of $P$ under this map is always a normalized locally anti-blocking polytope, and also has the same combinatorial structure as $P$ itself (see the notion of \textit{halfspace scaling} in \cite{sanyal2023kalai}).
-Thus, \Cref{thm:main} is equivalent to the following statement, which is the version we proceed to prove.
+Thus, \Cref{thm:main} follows from the following statement, which is the version we proceed to prove.

 \begin{theorem} Any $d$-dimensional normalized locally anti-blocking polytope has at least $2^d \cdot d!$ flags, with equality if and only if the polytope is a Hanner polytope. \end{theorem}